GOD'S UNFOLDING PLAN

 As it is true that the grace given under the new covenant is incomparably greater than what has been given at any other time, so it is true also that the requirements placed on the participants are much more demanding.

-If ye then be risen with Christ, seek those things which are above, where Christ sitteth on the right hand of God.
+If then you were raised with Christ, seek those things which are above, where Christ is, sitting at the right hand of God.
 (Colossians 3:1)

-And that he died for all, that they which live should not henceforth live unto themselves, but unto him which died for them, and rose again.
+and He died for all, that those who live should live no longer for themselves, but for Him who died for them and rose again.
 (II Corinthians 5:15)